Estuary

 Freshness requirements

-• Frequent micro batch updates → Stitch, Glue, Matillion
+• Frequent micro-batch refresh (minutes to hours) → Stitch, Glue, Matillion

 Team skill set